awillows/DSCManagement/README.md

 Properties    : {DestinationPath, Attributes, Checksum, Contents...}
 ```
 This appears to be an isolated case but it should be fixed.

+**New-DBTableFromResource**

+Extracts the properties from a DSC resource and creates a new table based on these for storing configuration.

 **New-DscMOF**